 A fracture is a broken bone.
 A bone may be completely fractured or partially fractured in any number of ways (crosswise, lengthwise, in multiple pieces).
-There are different kinds of fractures, from compression fractures as a result of osteoarthritis to stress fractures caused by overuse to open or compound fractures which expose the bone and require surgery.
+There are different kinds of fractures, from compression fractures as a result of osteoarthritis, to stress fractures caused by overuse, to open or compound fractures which expose the bone and require surgery.
 Each fracture requires a specialized treatment plan for successful healing.

 Common types of fractures include:

 - Stable fracture.
 The broken ends of the bone line up and are barely out of place.

 - Open, compound fracture.
 The skin may be pierced by the bone or by a blow that breaks the skin at the time of the fracture.
 The bone may or may not be visible in the wound.